BstLabs/py-dynacli/docs/manual/module-as-feature.md

     ...
 ```

-**In Python convention something starting with single or double underscore considered as "protected" or "private".**
+**In Python convention something starting with a single and double underscore is considered "protected" and "private" respectively.**

 **We like this idea and those commands(functions) are silently ignored and are not considered as commands:**